 Utah is committed to public safety education and outreach activities to reduce the number of CMV related crashes, serious injuries, and fatalities on Utah's roads.
 We feel this is a vital portion of crash reduction.
+We partner with the UHP, UDOT's Traffic and Safety Office and our vendor, Penna Powers in our education and outreach efforts.

 We will continue the activities we began years ago to share safety messages with the public, and with the CMV company owners and commercial drivers.
 All of these activities fall under the State's Zero Fatalities program and uses the name Truck Smart.
-Truck Smart includes all outreach and education activities geared to both the public and the CMV drivers.
+Truck Smart includes all outreach and education activities geared to both the public and the CMV drivers for CMV safety.
 These activities include the following: